safouman/Assesment_CustomerList/README.md

 The same database data can be found in the helper folder as Data.json

+### Features

+- Browse Customer List
+- Check a row to see details of a customer
+- Double click on the status cell to change it
+- Add a note to a customer row

 ### Tech

 This app uses a number of open source projects to work properly: